 What’s Going Wrong with Strategy Execution?

-An IBM survey reported that less than 1 out of 10 strategies are effectively executed.
-Unless you are in that rarefied 10% of companies whose strategies are being successfully implemented, you better figure out how to better execute strategy and fix it.
+- An IBM survey reported that less than 1 out of 10 strategies are effectively executed.

-Strategy matters.
-Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performance in terms of revenue, profitability, customer loyalty, and employee engagement.
+- Our own organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performance in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.

 6 Ways to Better Execute Strategy

-Do the hard work to eliminate ideas that sound impressive but lack actionability.
-Avoid the slogans that are more like rallying cries than a well-considered plan of what will make a meaningful difference in your particular organization.
+Do the hard work to strip away ideas that sound impressive but lack real actionability.
+Avoid slogans that serve as rallying cries rather than concrete plans for what will truly move the needle in your organization.

 - Narrow the Field

-Determine that your strategy is truly viable.
+Assess if your strategy is truly viable.
 Your strategy must go through your people and your culture to be successfully implemented.
-Will your corporate culture help or sabotage your strategic plan?
-Do your people have the competence, confidence, and support to pull it off?
+Continually ask implementation-based questions to challenge strategic feasibility:

 - Set and Manage the Course